-The head of outsourcing department is always aware of all incoming inquiries on web development.
+The head of the outsourcing department is always aware of all incoming inquiries on web development.
 His competence includes tasking, key specialists supervision, and also allocation and planning of resources.
-The head of outsourcing department always keeps abreast of the developments and coordinates execution of contractual obligations on the project.
-Therefore we decided to talk to Vitaly Hornik – the head of outsourcing department in the XB Software company with questions critical for customers.
+The head of the outsourcing department always keeps abreast of the developments and coordinates the execution of contractual obligations on the project.
+Therefore we decided to talk to Vitaly Hornik – the Chief Operating Officer of the Delivery Department in the XB Software – web development outsourcing company with questions critical for customers.

 – Let’s go straight to the point.
 What is the competitive advantage of XB Software as compared with other outsourcing companies?

 – Right, most of our projects, one way or another, are based on our products.
-And though now we have several large projects that do not involve the use our products, it is due to our components that we’ve been found.
-Besides, if consider the previously implemented projects, it is our components that influenced the customers’ final decision in our favour.
+And though now we have several large projects that do not involve the use of our products, it is due to our components that we’ve been found.
+Besides, if we consider the previously implemented projects, it is our components that influenced the customers’ final decision in our favor.

 – Many IT companies claim they apply Agile methodologies in software development.
 For example, Scrum or Kanban.
 As practice shows, Agile remains only a buzzword, while actually it is either selectively applied or isn’t applied at all.
 Especially when an urgent release is planned.
 How is work organized at XB Software?